 These are the buses you get if you are going a longer distance, mostly when you are going from one country to another.
 I’ve only used one of these and that was from Tikal to Tulum.
 In Guatemala, they aren’t very common as many of the roads are too narrow to accommodate them.
 But they are great for traveling between countries.
 Be sure to book your bus online at least 24 hours before your journey.

-So now I have explained a little about the different types of buses here are my 13 tips to help you survive on long bus travel in Central America:
+So here are my 13 tips to help you survive on long journeys

 1. Pay the extra money